AstroImpact/.github/profile/README.md

 ## Save the martians from their home planet before it is completely destroyed!

 AstroImpact is a free and open source online multiplayer space game that is in development exclusively for Linux.
-This is our main thread of discussion and greatly appreciate any feedback or collaboration.

 Installation Instructions
 ```